Byron Bay Train: Stations

 The train operates a return shuttle between North Beach station located in Sunrise Beach and Byron Beach station, which serves the beach and Byron township.
 Due to the service not being subsidised by the government, the timetable will be reviewed from time to time.
 The train contains room for bikes, prams and surfboards, which can be carried free of charge.
 It does not use the existing station as this would have required the reinstatement of a level crossing.

 The North Beach station is located on Bayshore Drive, near the Sun Bistro Tavern and Elements of Byron Resort.
 The Byron Beach station is located on the northern side of the Lawson Street level crossing in the Byron Bay CBD.

 Ticketing

 Passengers aged 0–4 years ride free, with those aged 4–14 travelling for $5 one way or $8 return, and passengers fifteen and up travelling for $8 on a one-way or $12 return journey.
 A 10-ride adult ticket is available for $45.

+Criticism

+The line is owned by the Byron Bay Railroad Company, which is owned and funded by the owners of Elements of Byron Resorts.
+It was criticised by Sunrise Progress Association president, Raphael Lee Cass, for its call for volunteers, when the owner was a multi-millionaire, already paying the drivers.